pelle112112/RustExam/README.md

 ## Project Introduction

 This project is an online file storage system, built with a Rust backend, Streamlit frontend and mongoDB for persistence.
 The application allows for users to log in, upload files and download files they own.
 Uploaded files are stored in a document database (mongoDB), with individual documents consisting of its metadata, content and ownership.
 The backend exposes a REST API that handles authentication, file upload/download and endpoints for user management.
-The frontend however doesnt allow for user management, only login.
+The frontend however doesnt allow for user management, including user creation, update and delete.

 The motivation for choosing this project was to explore the experience of working with Rust in a full-stack context, while getting first hand experience with:

 - How Rust handles concurrency - allowing multiple users to access the API and it's features.
 - Memory safety - keeping the application memory safe, despite the application's lifetime being indefinite.
 - Error handling - Ensuring correct utilization of Rust's pattern matching.
-- Performance - Using a low-level language like Rust for the backend in a fullstack application - to showcase the performance benefits.
+- Performance - Using a low-level language like Rust for the backend in a fullstack application - To showcase the performance benefits.

 The goal was to get a better understanding of the strengths and weaknesses of Rust.